Top of page logo

 There’s six dive modes along with multi-GNSS support and ABC sensors along with an underwater compass and a logbook capable of storing up to 200 dives.

-Battery life is a whopping 80 hours in dive mode – longer than that of any other dive computer and it can last for up to 16 days in smartwatch mode!
+It has a rechargeable battery with a whopping duration of 80 hours in dive mode – longer than that of any other dive computer and it can last for up to 16 days in smartwatch mode!

 PROS:

-• Longest battery life of any dive computer
+• Longest Rechargeable Battery of any dive computer

 CONS: